Sunday, August 31, 2025

 “Then I said, ‘Ah, Lord God!
 Surely You have greatly deceived this people and Jerusalem, saying, ‘You shall have peace,’ whereas the sword reaches to the heart.’”
 Jeremiah 4:10

+False prophets are as clear as mud about God.
 The false prophets were saying, “Peace, peace, when there was no peace.”
-[15]
+Jeremiah 6:10

 The leaders were not totally to blame either.
-“The people said to their seers, ‘Do not see,’ and to the prophets, ‘Do not prophesy to us right things.
+Isaiah 30:10 says, “The people said to their seers, ‘Do not see,’ and to the prophets, ‘Do not prophesy to us right things.
 Speak to us smooth things.
 Prophesy deceits.’”
-[19]

-Ahab was a wicked king.
-He participated in the murder of God’s servants.
-The Lord sent a lying spirit to guide him to his destruction. ““A spirit came forward, stood before the Lord and said, ‘I will entice him.’
+King Ahab opposed God an God’s Word.
+The Lord sent a lying spirit to lead him to his death.
+1 Kings 22:19-23 says, “A spirit came forward, stood before the Lord and said, ‘I will entice him.’
 ‘By what means?’ the Lord asked.
 ‘I will go out and be a deceiving spirit in the mouths of all his prophets,’ he said.
 ‘You will succeed in enticing him,’ said the Lord.
 ‘Go and do it.’”
-[20]

 “At that time, it will be said to this people and to Jerusalem, ‘A dry wind of the desolate heights blows in the wilderness toward the daughter of My people—not to fan or to cleanse—a wind too strong for these will come for Me; now I will also speak judgment against them.
 Behold, he shall come up like clouds, and his chariots like a whirlwind.
 His horses are swifter than eagles.
 Woe to us, for we are plundered!”
 Jeremiah 4:11-13